OSU-Bee-Lab/buzzdetect/documentation/firstTimeSetup.md

 Despite specifying the environment name as the first line of the YAML file, conda doesn't appear to associate the name with the environment when using the -p option.
 Because of this, we'll have to activate it with the file path.
 1. Activate the conda environment by running `conda activate ./environment`.
 2. Run `conda list`; you should be able to see all of the specified dependencies

+## 5. Test an audio file
+buzzdetect v1.0 was released with the model [agricultural_01](https://github.com/OSU-Bee-Lab/buzzdetect/tree/main/models/agricultural_01).
+We'll use this model to make sure analysis is in working order.
+1. Place a short audio file in the `./audio_in` directory
+2. Open a terminal in the project directory
+3. Run the command `conda activate ./environment`
+4. Run the command `python buzzdetect.py analyze --modelname agricultural_01`

+You should see the terminal print out information about the analysis; one analyzer will launch and process the file.
+The results and log file will be written to `./models/agricultural_01/output`.